What Is Cloud Hosting?

 Since the cloud is built specifically for you, it can be customized so it performs as efficiently as possible.
 Such customizations may be denied if you are using a general-purpose cloud that acts as a one-size-fits-all hosting solution.

 The other main advantage private cloud hosting has is its increased security.
 This added protection comes from the fact that no other individuals and organizations utilize the same cloud infrastructure.
-Moreover, large organizations often deploy private clouds on their own premises, so they can control who has physical access to the servers.
+Moreover, large organizations often deploy private clouds on their premises, so they can control who has physical access to the servers.

 Public Cloud